S3ler/mqtt-sn-gateway/README.md

 # mqtt-sn-gateway
 This is the main project for development of a mqtt-sn-gateway for low embedded devices.
+Client implementations can be found in the [linux-mqtt-sn-client](https://github.com/S3ler/linux-mqtt-sn-client) project.
-The target resource consumption is 2KB RAM for the core module (excluding the different platform based implementations).
+The targeted resource consumption is 2KB RAM for the core module (excluding the different platform based implementations).

 ## Why using a MQTT-SN?
 You may ask yourself: Why should i use MQTT-SN over basic MQTT, CoAP or HTTP (Rest)?